context-space/context-space/web/content/blogs/Beyond-Integrations.md

 ## Built for AI developers

 If you’ve ever:

-* Tried to build multi-turn memory from scratch
+- Tried to build multi-turn memory from scratch
-* Hand-coded Slack + Notion context pipelines
+- Hand-coded Slack or Notion context pipelines
-* Managed model prompts with YAML files
+- Managed model prompts with YAML files
-* Struggled with hallucinations or brittle agents
+- Struggled with hallucinations or brittle agents

-You already know the pain.
+Then you already know the pain.

 Context Space abstracts this complexity into a modular, extensible system.
-You focus on agent behavior — we handle context orchestration.
+You focus on agent behavior and we handle context orchestration.

 ## What's Next: Our Roadmap